nvthielen81/Netware/build book/onenote.md

 This book is intended for peapod the want, know.
 A little bit history like a whit horse of the cloud
-I was a long jersey like Json scripts to get the jest words on paper I hope you enjoy reding this
+I was a long jersey like Json scripts to get the jest words on paper I hope you enjoy reding this.

 *------* special Heald and tanks to my academia the helps whit love and gratitude *-----*